Invitation to the Dance (film): "Sinbad the Sailor"

 The third segment takes its name from the Arabian Nights hero.
-It is a fantasy consisting of live action and William Hanna-Joseph Barbera-directed animated cartoons set in the casbah of a Middle Eastern country.
+It is a fantasy consisting of live action and William Hanna-Joseph Barbera-directed animated characters set in the casbah of a Middle Eastern country.
 Kelly plays a sailor who is sold a magic lantern.
 Rubbing the lamp, he discovers a childlike genie (David Kasday).
 Put off by the genie at first, the sailor soon befriends him and changes his clothes into a miniature sailor suit to match his.
 The genie uses his magic to transport them both inside a book of One Thousand and One Nights.
 This puts him in conflict with a cartoon dragon, and then two palace guards wielding swords, and falling in love with a cartoon harem girl.
 With the genie's help, he defeats the two guards by out-dancing them.
 The harem girl then joins him and the genie after the latter changes her clothes into a women's naval uniform.
 The film ends with the three of them as they dance into the distance together.

 This segment includes complex dance sequences showing a live Kelly dancing with cartoon characters in the picture.
 Use is also made of the original themes of Nikolai Rimsky-Korsakov's Scheherazade by the MGM music department team of adapter Roger Edens, conductor Johnny Green and orchestrator Conrad Salinger.